Article 10 of the European Convention on Human Rights: The licensing exception

 media companies, was included because of the limited number of available frequencies and the fact that, at that time, most European states had a monopoly of broadcasting and television.
-Later court decision held that due to "the technical progress in the last decades, the justification of these restrictions cannot be made by reference to the number of available frequencies and channels."
+Later court decisions held that due to "the technical progress in the last decades, the justification of these restrictions cannot be made by reference to the number of available frequencies and channels."
 The public monopolies within the audiovisual media were seen by the court as contrary to Article 10, primarily because they cannot provide a plurality of sources of information.

 The court also held that devices for receiving broadcasting information, such as satellite dishes, do not fall under the restriction provided for in the last sentence of the first paragraph.

-Connections to Different Articles (Articles 8, 9 and 11)
+Connections to Articles 8, 9 and 11

 It has been noted by a number of sources that when examining the ECHR articles those from Article 8 to Article 11 have a very comparable structure allowing for a similar examination by the ECtHR for when there has been a possible breach.
-In the same way as Article 10 similarly 8 (Right to respect for private and family life) 9 (Freedom of thought, conscience and religion), and 11 (Freedom of assembly and association) briefly describe the convention right and within the second section of the article describe the restrictions that can be used by a state or public authority body that can be imposed upon the right.
-Within the three articles, (8,9 and 11) the concept of expression can be to an extent found in each as an inherent characteristic.
+In the same way as Article 10, similarly Articles 8 (right to respect for private and family life), 9 (freedom of thought, conscience and religion), and 11 (freedom of assembly and association) briefly describe the convention right and within the second section of the article describe the restrictions that can be used by a state or public authority body that can be imposed upon the right.

 Van Dijk et al. discuss how within Article 8 through the concept of private correspondence expression of an opinion can often take the form of the correspondence and so there needs to be adequate protection for the privacy of the correspondence and the expression within it from state interference.
 In a similar way, the freedom of thought, conscience, and religion in particular the latter is a form of self-expression.
 Consequently, Article 10 covers such expression too due to its wide scope.
-Lastly, expression is a vital aspect of Freedom of assembly and association as "Demonstration always constitutes an expression of opinion."
+Lastly, expression is a vital aspect of freedom of assembly and association as "Demonstration always constitutes an expression of opinion."